You are viewing a story from harrypotterfanfiction.com

 Albus wasn't one to keep secrets; the ones he had were bound to be worth discovering.
 But he also had a habit of making a big deal out of nothing, and she wouldn't be surprised if he was only embarrassed at ending up in the girls' loo, which had happened more than enough times already.
 The first time was in their second year, when James convinced him that the girls' sign was a Scotsman in a kilt.
 The second time, he just wasn't paying attention when he walked in.
 The third time...
 Albus never could explain the third time.

-Regardless, there were more important matters on the agenda.
+Regardless, there were more important matters.
 "I was thinking we'd go back to the storage again once Fred figures out a surefire way to make it in and out," said Bea.
 "Still need some King's toadstool, rotberry...
 I made a list this time."

 Albus perked up.
 "You really want me to tag along after what a mess it was?
 I slowed you guys down."

 "It's a mess either way.
 The nature of these things."
 She gave him another pat on the shoulder as she stopped at Teddy's classroom.
 At the same time, Scorpius was walking by from the opposite end with some members of the Slytherin Quidditch team.

 "You should've seen Potter pass the Quaffle," one snickered.